Antimatter543/Antimatter543/README.md

 - 👋 Hi, I’m @Antimatter543
 - 👀 I’m interested in AI, ML and data visualisation.
+And also a few other things ranging from cosmology to neuroscience.
+I am human!

 <!---
 - 📫 How to reach me - Email @ spiralknightsowner@gmail.com